 Ranking well in Google is complicated.

-Despite all these changes, one important SEO signal still remains – backlinks.
+But of all these factors, one important SEO signal has remained constant – the need for backlinks.
 These are the links coming into your website from other high quality, trusted websites.
 Recent research shows that high ranking websites for competitive phrases are 10 times more likely to have significantly more backlinks than lower ranking sites.

 In an ideal world, Google’s algorithm would review your website’s inbound links, amongst other factors, and reward you with high rankings.